adas1gupta/Leetcode/Graphs/Course-Schedule/README.md

  - Then just loop through the courses in the outer loop and run that dfs on it, seeing if you get a False at any point.

+## Mistakes:
+ - Need to recognize that this is a graph problem with cycles being the issue instead of using a visited set and seeing if its length is equal to numCourses.
+ - Also, need to initialize every course in numCourses with a list so that if a course doesn't have prereqs, it still returns True.
+   - Or you can include another if check.

 ## 🧪 Code
 See `solution.py`